znoxx/tbng2/README.md

 # TOR Box Next Generation 2
 Almost OOB solution to create:
-* TOR/I2P Wifi Access Point
+* TOR/I2P Wi-Fi Access Point
-* TOR/I2P Proxy On LAN
+* TOR/I2P Proxy On LAN (e.g. home LAN)
 * Private TOR Bridge server

 This is a successor of [TBNG](https://github.com/znoxx/tbng) project.

 ## Feature comparison with original TBNG project

-TODO
+### WhatZ new

+* Linux agnostic.
+Docker is used, so should work on any SBC/distro, where docker is working.
+* No hacks, no non-standard binaries (like hostapd or bigint library for I2P)
+* No fuzzy configs, custom scripts

+### What is gone

+* UI.
+Probably forever.
+No reason to overcomplicate system with a UI. docker-compose files are easy to understand and edit.
+* MAC spoofing to connect to internet.
+It's counter-productive to support weird USB Wi-Fi adapters and one can spoof mac address with means of Linux.
+Read the docs.
+* TOR bridge settings via UI.
+Again, not needed.
+Also, obfs3 is obsolete and insecure -- obfs4 is good option.

+Generally TBNG was "designed" to work as "mobile" companion.
+F*ck the mobility.
+2022 finally put the last nail into travel industry coffin, so why should we care ?

 ## How it works

-TODO
+SBC part is a set of properly orchestrated containers.

+Containers running in *host* network to allow flawless firewall operation.

+* TOR container, well it's just TOR instance.
+Can be also used as DNS resolver via port 9053.
+* Privoxy is responsible for http proxy functionally, also it forwards .i2p and .onion requests to appropriate container.
+* I2P is i2p instance.
+Since container stores data externally via volume -- it can be updated with I2P internal means.
+* Access Point contains all needed components to run hostapd, dhcp server and play with firewall rules.
+This container requires extra privileges like SYS_ADMIN and NET_ADMIN.

+One can change settings via docker-compose and apply new configuration from command line.

+VPS part is intended to provide private bridge functionality.

+Idea is pretty much the same:

+* TOR container works like bridge.
+* 3Proxy container provides http/socks proxy functionality with authentication.

 ## Requirements

 * Any SBC with at least 2 cores CPU and 512MB of RAM, Linux and Docker (and docker-compose).
-[Armbian](https://armbian.com) is a best bet here.
+[Armbian](https://armbian.com) is the best bet here.
 * Can run on smaller SBC without I2P functionality.
 * For private bridge functionality one will need rented VPS (tested with single core, 256Mb cheap KVM box).
 * For access point functionality one will need dedicated WAN interface, compatible with nl80211 driver.